-- Bodies of the State: What Condoleezza Rice and Michelle Obama Share in Common.
-Simone Drake, The Ohio State University - Contempt as Discursive Violence: A Feminist Sociological Analysis.
-Ginna Husting, Boise State University - The Digital Mother.
-Kara M. Van Cleaf, City University of New York-Graduate Center - is there a Queer Democracy?
+Bodies of the State: What Condoleezza Rice and Michelle Obama Share in Common.
+Simone Drake, The Ohio State University is there a Queer Democracy?
 Or stop Looking Straight: Benazir Bhutto and the Hetero-erotics of Democracy.
 Moon Charania, Georgia State University